-Rigid heddle looms are far more versatile than just plain weaving.
-In addition, there are so many patterns and techniques you can do on them.
+Leno Lace weaving on the Rigid Heddle Loom is easier than you may think.
+In fact, Rigid heddle looms are far more versatile than just plain weaving.
+Leno Lace is just one example of the very many many patterns and techniques you can do on them.
 The limit is only your imagination.

 This blog features one of the techniques you can do on your rigid heddle loom – Leno – sometimes called Leno Lace or Cross Weave.